Skip to main content

 squeue -u [USERNAME]

-By default, squeue may omit job steps to provide a cleaner output.
+By default, squeue may omit job steps to keep the output concise.
 To display job steps with squeue, use the -s flag:

 squeue -s